 He restores my soul.
 Something happened that my soul needed restoring.

 for his name’s sake.
 God is after His glory, not mine.
 He helps keep me on the right path.

 Even though I walk through the valley of the shadow of death, I️ will have some near-death experiences (aka. things that I do not like!), but God is my Peace.

 for you are with me;

 your rod and your staff,

 they comfort me.
 I️ need to speak God-sized truth into my present circumstances because naturally, I️ will want to fear.
-I️ will doubt that God is with me.
+Doub will fill my mind.
 I️ will be afraid.
-It will take trusting God’s boundaries because there is evil all around.
+Trusting God’s boundaries will not come naturally, because there is evil all around.
 God is my Protector.

 You prepare a table before me I️ need to keep walking until I️ reach the dinner table.
 Don’t give in to Satan’s lies and tricks.

 in the presence of my enemies; I️ will have enemies.
 Not everyone wants to do the will of God.
 But God’s way provides peace.
 Obedience is the better choice.